CS3398-Io-StudentLoans/WayPathIO/README.md

 **The code we used for demo is in testing folder under master branch.**

 ## **Running the Code**
-  1. Use the integration_testing_DLE branch
+  1. Use the master branch
   2. navigate to the testing directory
   3. run $npm run watch
   4. Map opens from localhost:3000